group-butler/GroupButler/README.md

 You may also start the bot with `lua bot.lua`, but then it will not restart automatically.

+for steady bot in the terminal without definitive `sudo nohup bash ./launch.sh`.
 * * *

 Don't worry if in your log chat/private chat with the bot you will find a lot of messages marked with the #BadRequest tag.
 Most of them are users fault, check `config.lua` and your log for more info about the api responses.